Pabitra Dutta

-Pabitra Dutta (born 27 November 1969 in Sibsagar, Assam) is an Indian cricketer who played domestic cricket for Assam cricket team.
+Pabitra Dutta (born 27 November 1969) is an Indian cricketer who played domestic cricket for Assam cricket team.
 He is a right-handed batsman.

 Dutta made his first-class debut for Assam in the 1987/88 Ranji Trophy.
 He played 33 first-class matches and 13 List A matches.
 After retirement he is involved in coaching.
 He coached the Assam under 23 team.